 - High dose botulinum toxin A for the treatment of lower extremity hypertonicity in children with Cerebral Palsy

 Motion Analysis Lab

-The Motion Analysis Laboratory at Rady Children’s uses modern computer technology to obtain a detailed report of how different parts of the body interact when they are in motion.
+A Motion Analysis Laboratory uses modern computer technology to obtain a detailed report of how different parts of the body interact when they are in motion.
 This information is then compared to normal movement patterns.
-By studying the differences, the team at Rady Children’s Cerebral Palsy Center develop an individualized treatment plan, with recommendations for spasticity management, braces, physical therapy and/or surgery.
-Click here to visit the Motion Analysis Lab's website.
+By studying the differences, an individualized treatment plan with recommendations for spasticity management, braces, physical therapy and/or surgery can be developed.
+To obtain a gait study, please feel free to contact us.